General information and tips for prospective fellowship applicants

 • Scholastic ability and potential contribution to the mechanical engineering profession will also be considered.

-• Preference given to deserving students in areas with lower cost of living who demonstrates a high amount of ASME involvement and leadership initiative.
+• Preference is given to deserving students in areas with lower cost of living who demonstrate a high amount of ASME involvement and leadership initiative.

 • Open to community college, undergraduate, and graduate students